-Tlachtga in the Boyne Valley where the Great Fire Festival at Samhain was celebrated
+Tlachtga where Samhain was celebrated

 As millions of adults and children participate in the fun of Halloween on the night of October 31st, few will be aware of its ancient Celtic roots in the Samhain festival.
 In Celtic Ireland about 2,000 years ago, Samhain was the division of the year between the lighter half and the darker half.
 At Samhain the division between this world and the otherworld was at its thinnest, allowing spirits to pass through.